partychickenking/partychickenking.github.io/README.md

 To run this project you'll need `nodejs`, `git`, `a code editor` and `MongoDB`

 ### Installing
-First you'll need to clone the repository
+First you'll need to clone the repository.
+You can choose a destination by typing `cd [path]`
 ```cmd
 git clone https://github.com/tsjuusmei/datingAppFeature.git
 ```